-The elected President is Scott Sneddon, the Vice-President is Garry Chinn, the Secretary is John Watts, and the Treasurer is Albert Orszaczky.
+The elected President is Scott Sneddon, the Vice-President is Garry Chinn, the Secretary is Phil Aungles, and the Treasurer is Albert Orszaczky.

 Rehearsals for the Choir are currently held each Thursday evening from 7.30pm to 9.20pm in the main hall of the Baptist Church in Groom Street, Hughes.
 Rehearsals provide an opportunity after a warm-up for enjoyable singing in four-part harmony, polishing up songs in the repertoire and learning new songs.
 Members also use rehearsals as a social occasion to catch up with old and new friends.

 The choir sings a wide variety of songs including Welsh hymns, opera, rugby songs, Christmas carols, and popular, comedy and novelty songs.
 Our recent and current repertoire is in the current song book.
 Choir Members are encouraged to suggest new items for the repertoire.

 The choir's first performance was at the Brumbies' inaugural Super Rugby game at Canberra Stadium in March 1996.
 From then until

 COVID-19 changed things in 2020, the choir performed at every Brumbies home game and a number of away games.
 The choir also performed at Wallabies matches in Canberra, Sydney and Brisbane, and at the Brumbies' game against the British Lions in 2013.

 A regular commitment of the choir was singing at the Australian War Memorial, again until COVID-19 changed things in 2020.
 The choir has not yet been invited back to sing at memorial ceremonies.